For loop: 1964: BASIC

-Notice that the end-loop marker specifies the name of the index variable, which must correspond to the name of the index variable in the start of the for-loop.
-Some languages (PL/I, FORTRAN 95 and later) allow a statement label on the start of a for-loop that can be matched by the compiler against the same text on the corresponding end-loop statement.
-Fortran also allows the EXIT and CYCLE statements to name this text; in a nest of loops this makes clear which loop is intended.
-However, in these languages the labels must be unique, so successive loops involving the same index variable cannot use the same text nor can a label be the same as the name of a variable, such as the index variable for the loop.
+The end-loop marker specifies the name of the index variable, which must correspond to the name of the index variable at the start of the for loop.
+Some languages (PL/I, Fortran 95, and later) allow a statement label at the start of a for loop that can be matched by the compiler against the same text on the corresponding end-loop statement.
+Fortran also allows the EXIT and CYCLE statements to name this text; in a nest of loops, this makes clear which loop is intended.
+However, in these languages, the labels must be unique, so successive loops involving the same index variable cannot use the same text nor can a label be the same as the name of a variable, such as the index variable for the loop.

 1964: PL/I

+The PL/I DO statement can act as either a for loop, a while loop, or a do until loop.